 If the employee unreasonably refuses an offer of suitable alternative employment, you are under no obligation to provide them with a redundancy payment.
 However, it is very risky to rely on a rejection of suitable alternative employment to withhold a redundancy payment.
 Take legal advice.

 20. We are in financial trouble, and will not be able to meet our redundancy payments.
 What happens now?

-If you are unable to make your statutory redundancy payments, they will be paid out of the National Insurance Fund.
+If you are unable to make your statutory redundancy payments because the Company is insolvent, they will be paid out of the National Insurance Fund.
 If your employees are entitled to more than the statutory payments, they join your other (unsecured) creditors in waiting for whatever assets can be released from the business.